 In 1916, Racing joined the northern federation, but was up against much stronger Basque teams and initially struggled to impress.
 However, in 1920 English coach Fred Pentland took charge of the team and two years later, led them to runners-up position in what was at the time Spain’s strongest league.
 The Northern Federation made way for separate regional bodies in 1923 and with a lack of any real local competition, Racing started to play a great number of friendlies against foreign opposition.
 Racing developed the ground with money raised from these matches, adding end terraces behind the north and south goals and extended the open terrace on the east side, close to the beach.
 On 17 April 1927, El Sardinero staged its first international match, when Spain beat Switzerland with a single goal from Racing’s Oscar.
 Just over a year later, El Sardinero hosted the final of the Copa del Rey, when Barcelona & Real Sociedad played three matches over the course of a month before Barça won the second replay by 3 goals to one.

-The site of the old stadium is now the Parque Mesones, but in the south-east corner, you’ll find a neat circle of privet hedges.
-Inside the circle, in Racing’s colours of green and white, is a marble replica of a corner segment of the pitch.
+The site of the old stadium is now the Parque Mesones, but in the south-east corner, in Racing’s colours of green and white, is a marble replica of a corner segment of the pitch.
 It’s a simple but effective reminder of the thousands of matches played on the site.